 Discussion

-(Damian, 2001; Peters & Lau, 2015)
+Experiment four utilized motion tracking and keyboard measures to probe unconscious processing.
+Despite previous criticisms about the robustness and reliability of evidence (Damian, 2001; Peters & Lau, 2015) a large congruency effect was found using each measure.
+In the reaching session, movements were clearly biased towards the incorrect answer when primed by an incongruent word, as was evident by the centrally oriented reaching trajectories which produced a smaller reach area, longer traveled distance and longer movement duration.
+The difference between congruent and incongruent trajectories was significant approximately around 155ms to 398ms (%path 17.5-95.5) post target onset showing that the prime exerts its effect almost throughout the entire movement.
+Surprisingly, the significant effect found with the reach area variable was smaller than that found with the keyboard-RT, although noticeably the reaching movement duration was not less sensitive than the keyboard.
+Possible explanations are discussed below.

 General Discussion

-(Hassin, 2013; Hesselmann & Moors, 2015; Peters et al., 2017)We set out to examine if motion tracking can serve as a solution for the small effect sizes that are usually found in the field of unconscious processing (Greenwald et al., 1996; Van den Bussche et al., 2009).
-Increased sensitivity to unconscious effects will allow to settle the long lasting debate about the extent of unconscious processing.
-To do so we used a classical semantic priming paradigm that was previously used by Dehaene et al. (2001) and colleagues and was proven to exhibit extensive unconscious effects.
-Our first experiment required participants to make a semantic judgment regarding a target stimulus that was preceded by a congruent/incongruent subliminal prime.
-Analysis of the results revealed a hint of unconscious processing only in the reach area variable which was smaller for incongruent trials.
-Since this experiment allowed for relatively slow responses, it was suspected that the(Mattler & Palmer, 2012) prime's activity is diluted before the movement is initiated, which explains why a robust congruency effect was not observed.
-Supportive evidence for this assumption was provided by the longer movement onset times in incongruent trials, but not movement durations.
-For the unconscious effect to be reflected in the movement trajectory instead of the movement onset, it is preferable that the cognitive conflict between the prime and the target will overlap with the reaching movement.
-For this reason, the participants' response window in the second experiment was diminished and limitations were placed on their movement onset time and movement duration.
-Unfortunately, the strict timing constraints resulted in many excluded trials and therefore a significant congruency effect was not found.
-To solve this problem, an additional training day was added in experiment three, which was intended to improve the participants' response speed and increase the amount of valid trials.
-Although the proportion of excluded trials did not decrease in the third experiment, the proportion each exclusion reason took did change; Interestingly the number of late responses decreased while the number of early, slow and incorrect responses increased.
-This pattern of results served as an indication of an undesired training effect: the participants mainly focused on hastening their responses, at the expense of proper timing and performance in the task.
-Therefor in the fourth experiment the additional training day was discarded.
-The goal of the fourth experiment was to examine if motion capture is superior to keyboard-RT when probing unconscious processing, consequently
+Increased sensitivity to unconscious effects is necessary to settle the long-lasting debate about the extent of unconscious processing (Hassin, 2013; Hesselmann & Moors, 2015; Peters et al., 2017).
+Consequently I set out to examine if motion tracking can serve as a solution for the small effect sizes that are usually found in the field of unconscious processing (Greenwald et al., 1996; Van den Bussche et al., 2009)..
+To do so I integrated reaching responses into a classical semantic priming paradigm that was previously used by Dehaene et al. (2001) and colleagues and was proven to exhibit extensive unconscious effects.
+My first experiment required participants to make a semantic judgment regarding a target word that was preceded by a congruent/incongruent subliminal prime word.
+Analysis of the results revealed a hint of unconscious processing in the reach area variable which was smaller for incongruent trials.
+Since this experiment allowed for relatively slow responses, I suspected that the evidence accumulation processes ended and a final decision was reached (Mattler & Palmer, 2012) before the movement was initiated, which explains why a robust congruency effect was not reflected in the movement.
+Supportive evidence for this assumption was provided by the longer reaction times, but not movement durations, in incongruent trials.
+Considering these results, the response window in the second experiment was reduced and limitations were placed on movement onset time and movement duration.
+Unfortunately, the strict timing constraints resulted in many excluded trials which increased the measured noise.
+A lower signal to noise ratio (SNR) together with a single participant with an extreme opposite effect to the rest of the sample, occluded the congruency effect..
+To solve these problems, an additional training day was added in experiment three, which was intended to improve the participants' response speed and increase the number of valid trials.
+Consequently numerically lower RT was observed in the second day of Exp 3.
+And a significant congruency effect was detected in the reach area variable.
+Surprisingly, the additional training day did not increase the number of valid trails and was therefore omitted in Exp 4.
+The goal of the fourth experiment was to examine if motion tracking is superior to keyboard-RT when probing unconscious processing, consequently both measures were used in two consecutive sessions, both of which yielded robust effects.